jasonnoble/lrthw-1/chapter_2/Readme.md

   - Line 4 and 9, I intentionally used single quotes instead of double since there was no interpolation.
 - When I read my code out loud, I did not find any additional errors.

+Can you find a key combo in RubyMine to comment out a line of code?

+A. Use Command forward slash